-ASSOCIATE STUDIES- Mathematics 2030:
+ASSOCIATE STUDIES- Mathematics

 - 130 INTRODUCTION TO TECHNICAL MATHEMATICS 3 credits Prerequisite: Placement.
 The real number system, systems of measurement, conversions, linear equations, factoring, quadratic equations, graphing, linear systems, organizing data, averages, standard deviation, the normal distribution. - 151 ELEMENTS OF MATHEMATICS I 2 credits Prerequisite: Placement.
-Fundamental concepts and operations, functions, graphs, factoring and algebraic fractions, variation, and quadratic equations. - 152 ELEMENTS OF MATHEMATICS II 2 credits Prerequisite: 2030:151 or placement.
-Trigonometric functions, systems of linear equations, determinants, trigonometric functions of any angle, the straight line, radians, the j-operator. - 153 ELEMENTS OF MATHEMATICS III 2 credits Prerequisite: 2030:152 or equivalent.
-Complex fractions, exponents and radicals, binomial theorem, exponential and logarithmic functions.
-Arithmetic and geometric sequences, series optional. - 161 MATHEMATICS FOR MODERN TECHNOLOGY 4 credits Prerequisite: 2030:151 or placement by adviser.
+Fundamental concepts and operations, functions, graphs, factoring and algebraic fractions, variation, and quadratic equations. - 152 ELEMENTS OF MATHEMATICS II 2 credits Prerequisite: 2030:151 or three years of high school mathematics and placement test.
+Variation, equation of lines, Cramer's rule, right triangle trigonometry, oblique triangles, complex numbers. - 153 ELEMENTS OF MATHEMATICS III 2 credits Prerequisite: 2030:152 or equivalent.
+Exponentsand radicals, exponential and logarithmic functions, radian measures, vectors and their applications, matrices, binomial theorem (optional). - 161 MATHEMATICS FOR MODERN TECHNOLOGY 4 credits Prerequisite: 2030:151 or placement by adviser.
 Numeration systems.
 Analytic geometry of the straight line, linear system.
 Matrices and matrix methods, determinants.
 Sets and logic.
 Probability and statistics.
 Math of finance.

-ASSOCIATE STUDIES- Social Studies 2040:
+ASSOCIATE STUDIES- SOCIAL STUDIES 2040:

-- 240 HUMAN RELATIONS 3 credits Examination of principles and methods that aid in understanding the individual's response to society and the relationship between society and individual. - 241 TECHNOLOGY AND HUMAN VALUES 2 credits Examination of impact of scientific and technical change upon people, their values and institutional arrangements.
-Topics include biomedical technology, automation, economic growth, natural environment and technology and quality of life. - 247 SURVEY OF BASIC ECONOMICS 3 credits Introduction to economic analysis and issues designed for the student taking only one course in economics.
-Coverage includes economic systems, exchange, money and banking, national income, employment, fiscal policy and current domestic economic problems. - 251 HUMAN BEHAVIOR AT WORK 3 credits Examination of relationship between human behavior and the work organization.
-Emphasis on how contemporary organizations are changing and what makes individuals within their organizations more effective.
+240 HUMAN RELATIONS

+Examination of principles and methods that aid in understanding the individual's response to society and the relationship between society and individual.

+241 TECHNOLOGY AND HUMAN VALUES 2 credits

+Examination of impact of scientific and technical change upon people, their values and institutional arrangements.
+Topics include biomedical technology, automation, economic growth, natural environment and technology and quality of life.

+247 SURVEY OF BASIC ECONOMICS

+Introduction to economic analysis and issues designed for the student taking only one course in economics.
+Coverage includes economic systems, exchange, money and banking, national income, employment, fiscal policy and current domestic economic problems.

-[†] Load hours do not carry academic credit toward a degree program, but do count in computing a student's course load for financial aid or student employment and are used in probation and dismissal decisions.
+251 HUMAN BEHAVIOR AT WORK

+Examination of relationship between human behavior and the work organization.
+Emphasis on how contemporary organizations are changing and what makes individuals within their or-

+DIVERSITY IN AMERICAN SOCIETY 256

+Prerequisite: 2020:121, or 3300:112 or equivalent.
+Survey course covering demographic, social, economic, political, and educational realities of diversity in the 21st century.
+Focus on diversity and unity, historical overview.

-260 THE ARTS AND HUMAN EXPERIENCE 3 credits Designed to introduce the two-year technical student to the intellectual and artistic heritage of the humanities as it expresses and reflects societal and personal values through the arts.
+260 THE ARTS AND HUMAN EXPERIENCE

+Designed to introduce the two-year technical student to the intellectual and artistic heritage of the humanities as it expresses and reflects societal and personal values through the arts.
 Not applicable for a student pursuing a bachelor's degree.

-DISTINGUISHED STUDENT Program 2015:
+DISTINGUISHED STUDENT PROGRAM

-150 DISTINGUISHED STUDENT COLLOQUIUM 2 credits Prerequisite: Admission to the Distinguished Student Program.
+DISTINGUISHED STUDENT COLLOQUIUM 2 credits Prerequisite: Admission to the Distinguished Student Program.
 A discussion-based seminar that focuses on a particular topic and examines it in depth.